Amplitude’s Stance on Security & Privacy

 Administrators of Amplitude have control over who has access to data within an organization.
 For additional details, please reference the User Permissions article or reach out to your contact at Amplitude.

 Amplitude customers own the data they send to the Amplitude platform for processing.
-Amplitude collects and analyses data about the use of its own platform by its customers, but that data does not include the data sent to the platform by its customers for analysis on their behalf.
+Amplitude collects and analyzes data about the use of its own platform by its customers, but that data does not include the data sent to the platform by its customers for analysis on their behalf.

 Personally Identifiable Information/Personal Data

-The Amplitude platform does not require personally identifiable information or personal data to perform product analytics.
 Amplitude customers have the flexibility to control what data is collected, processed, and stored in Amplitude.
 This page provides instructions on limiting tracking and storage of specific fields in our SDKs.